MoldyMacaroniX/dashword.net/_src/posts/robtop-announced-the-geometry-dash-2-2-release-date-in-the-worst-way-possible.md

 Speaking of this, the lack of communication between RobTop and the community throughout this ordeal was very disappointing.
 All we were given were a few ominous Discord messages.
 We were only properly warned of the update being delayed only a little over a week before the end of October.

 Given that RobTop did not feel confident enough to give a specific day in *one of the most hyped up Geometry Dash videos ever made,* perhaps a far off estimate is all this "release date" ever was.

+I mean, maybe the reason that the community is so seemingly okay with the update getting delayed is because that's all this release date was ever seen as.

+Perhaps this was a deliberate decision made by RobTop to shield him from backlash if he were to miss the deadline.
+But I like to think he fully intended to release the update in October.
+Whether or not he gave himself ample time is the subject of Exhibit B.